Friday, April 29, 2005

 Does anyone else out there still miss Karen Carpenter?

-I guess I've been remembering her lately because Tom bought a box of record albums at an estate sale and inside was a tan album simply titled, Carpenters.
-I moved my record player up to my Dream Room so I could feel 17 again in the pink light, and my oh my, Karen spins me back to those years, or rather, to the remembered-magic of being 17.
-And there was a magic to being 17--you just had to brush away all the emotional stuff to find it.
-Some kids never find it, but I did, and it all comes back when Karen sings:
+I remembered her lately because Tom bought a box of record albums at an estate sale and inside was a tan album simply titled, Carpenters.
+I moved my record player up to my Dream Room so I could feel 17 again in the pink light, and oh my, Karen spins me back to those years, or rather, to the remembered-magic of being 17.

 I fell in love with you